CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 How do I verify that a probiotic contains the original De Simone Formulation?

-Use the four-step process described in this guide: check the ECCO statement, compare DSM strain codes (DSM 24730 to 24737) against the product label, check the cell bank source, and cross-reference manufacturer documentation.
+Use the four-step process described in this guide: check the ECCO statement, compare the NCIMB strain codes (NCIMB 30435 to 30442) against the product label, check the cell bank source, and cross-reference manufacturer documentation.
 Brand name alone is not a reliable indicator after the 2016 commercial split — a lesson relevant to Irish consumers who assumed Vivomixx Neo was equivalent to Vivomixx 450.

 Where can I buy CDS22-formula with delivery in Ireland?